-The per capita income in Laplace in 2010 was $25,224, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $100,896 for a family of four.
+The per capita income in Laplace in 2010 was $28,418, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $113,672 for a family of four.
 However, Laplace contains both very wealthy and poor people as well.

 Laplace is an extremely ethnically-diverse town.
 The people who call Laplace home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laplace residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Laplace include French, German, Italian, Irish, and English.

 The most common language spoken in Laplace is English.
 Other important languages spoken here include Spanish and Langs. of India.